srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. On the Visual Studio Code **File** menu, click **Save**.

+    **Note**: If you are prompted by Visual Studio Code to Restore, do that now.

 1. In the **EXPLORER** pane, click **Program.cs**.

     A cursory glance will reveal that this version of the **ContainerDevice** application is virtually identical to the version used in the preceding lab.
 The only changes will be those that relate specifically to the use of X.509 certificates as an attestation mechanism.
 From the application perspective, it matters little that this device will be connecting via a Group Enrollment vs an Individual Enrollment.